 Connection Challenge: Ask a friend how you can pray for her—no “fine” allowed!

-This post is a partial excerpt from Renee’s chapter in Craving Connection, a new book from (in)courage with 30 stories & challenges for real-life engagement.
-To find out more about the book, click here.Leave a Comment
+This post is a partial excerpt from Renee’s chapter in Craving Connection.Leave a Comment